 - Helps prevent unauthorized trips

 - Keeps your fleet running smoothly and on time

 - Improves the safety and reliability of fleet vehicles

 GPS Tracking is the New Normal

 As more fleets embrace GPS tracking, the “Big Brother” stigma isn’t as strong as it used to be.
 If you operate a service or delivery fleet, there’s a chance that some of your drivers know that a coworker takes unauthorized trips.
-As a recent article by Verizon Connect points out, knowledge of misconduct probably bothers your employees as much as it bothers you.
+In fact, knowledge of misconduct may bother your employees as much as it bothers you.

 Introducing GPS tracking can help cut down on misconduct and allow honest employees to feel like they’re operating within a level playing field.
 There’s an important caveat, however, when introducing GPS tracking: you must be honest and transparent about how you will be using your employees’ data.

 Nobody likes finding out that their data is being used without their knowledge or consent.
 This includes your employees.
 A recent article in Fleet Owner Magazine describes what not do when introducing GPS tracking:

 “Some fleet owners and managers are concerned about employees reacting negatively to tracking their vehicles, so they start using the system without introducing the technology to drivers and then surprise them by using the data during coaching …it is strongly advised to discuss plans to use GPS tracking with drivers before using the data.”

 To reiterate: using GPS tracking data without your employees’ knowledge will erode trust and lead to negative perceptions of this useful technology.